-- ✓ Publication list (articles, chapters, books, patents, etc.) - Creative activities (art, compositions, performances, etc.) - ✓ Contributions to jointly authored work: very important page particularly if you are not the first or corresponding author.
+- ✓ Publication list (articles, chapters, books, patents, etc.) - ✓ Creative activities (art, compositions, performances, etc.) - ✓ Contributions to jointly authored work: very important particularly if you are not the first or corresponding author.
 Describe your role/contribution for each paper.
-Include any mentoring role. - ✓ Grants & contracts (award period, amount, funding agency, role) Money is not a criterion for advancement but demonstrating that your research is sustainable and significant is; external funding can assist and/or indicate sustainability/significance - ✓ Presentations & invited talks related to your research can be evidence of impact - ✓ Honors & awards related to your research or standing in the field - ✓ Candidate statement is your opportunity to explain the significance and originality of your work
+Include any mentoring role. - ✓ Grants & contracts (award period, amount, funding agency, role) Money is not a criterion for advancement but demonstrating that your research is sustainable and significant is; external funding can assist in assessing that - ✓ Presentations & invited talks related to your research can be evidence of impact - ✓ Honors & awards related to your research or standing in the field - ✓ Candidate statement is your opportunity to explain the significance and originality of your work